unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 members will consult on their evaluation of your presentation.

 ### Computing Artifacts (25%)
-The GitHub org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis computing artifacts you develop and manage using GitHub platform tools (e.g., Kanban project board, issue tracker) and git feature branch workflow.
+The **GitHub** org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis computing artifacts you develop and manage using GitHub platform tools (e.g., Kanban project board, issue tracker) and **git feature branch workflow**.
 Your faculty advisor will evaluate this component of your project.

 ### Project Paper/Thesis Manuscript (30%)